turingschool/md_launch_curriculum/Mod2/Preparation/Week5/DatabaseMigrations.md

 ## Pre-Work for [Database Migrations](/Mod2/Lessons/Week5/DatabaseMigrations.md)

 Read through the Microsoft documentation on Migrations: https://learn.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli.

-You will notice the process feels very similar to what we talked about in the Intro to ORM lesson.
+It's your choice if you want to follow along or just read, and don't worry if the "Excluding parts of your model" section is confusing, that's more advanced than you need at this point.

 As you are reading, write your answers to the following questions.
 Be prepared to share your answers during the Database Migrations lesson: